pritchardtw/car-shopper/README.md

 Assuming you have the angular tools run 'ng serve --open' to launch the development server to view the app.

-There are a couple issues I'd like to address.
+There are some issues I'd like to address.

 1. This was my first Angular project ever.
 I had to take a lot of time and go through the tutorials and read some